appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/aws-ami.md

     * **Or** review the system log, by selecting **Get System Log** from the **Actions** drop-down menu for your instance.
 The credentials are printed in the logs as shown below:

       :::caution Attention
       The application password is **only** available in system logs for the initial 24 hours.
-It's recommended that you change the password for security reasons.
+It's recommended that create a new admin user and delete the `appsmith@example.com user` immediately.
       :::